0% credit cards explained

 How is the minimum payment calculated on a 0% credit card?

-The minimum payment will vary depending on the specific lender plus how much the outstanding amount is.
-This being said, minimum payments are usually at least 1% of the outstanding balance.
-So, as the outstanding balance reduces, the minimum payment does so alongside it.
+The minimum payment on a 0% credit card is the smallest amount you must pay each month, though the amount can depend on the lender and the size of the outstanding balance.
+That being said, minimum payments are usually at least 1% of the outstanding balance.
+So, as the outstanding balance reduces, the minimum payment will too.

-1. Interest free purchases
+1. Interest-free purchases

 2. Balance transfers